 Free Haridhoa river from encroachers

-The High Court today directed the government to evict all illegal structures constructed along the banks of the Haridhoa river in Narsingdi and to take appropriate legal action against the owners of the industries that are responsible for polluting the river and environment.
+The High Court yesterday directed the government to evict all illegal structures constructed along the banks of the Haridhoa River in Narsingdi and to take appropriate legal action against the owners of the industries that are responsible for polluting the river and environment.

 The court also ordered the deputy commissioner of Narsingdi to submit a report after complying with the directives within 30 days.